 pornographic has the same meaning as in section 63 of the Criminal Justice and Immigration Act 2008 (possession of extreme pornographic images).

 Perhaps the easiest practical attack on the availability of porn and lords drew parallels with the age controls inherent in physical R18s being limited to sex shops.

-we have a law in place that achieves its effect.
-Section 368E(2) of the Communications Act was introduced by the Audiovisual Media Services Regulations 2009 and requires that, if an on-demand programme service contains material which might cause
+because we have a law in place that achieves its effect.
+Section 368E(2) of the Communications Act was introduced by the Audiovisual Media Services Regulations 2009 and requires that, if an on-demand programme service contains material which

-serious impairment to children or young people, it should only be shown in a way that would ensure that they do not usually see it or hear it.
-The regulations are in response to a European Union directive that applies to all on-demand programme
+might cause serious impairment to children or young people, it should only be shown in a way that would ensure that they do not usually see it or hear it.
+The regulations are in response to a European Union directive that applies to all on-demand

 I accept entirely the anxieties of the noble Baroness about these issues, which prompted her to table the amendment, but the question is whether we should go further than the present regulations.
 We are in discussion about

 this with Ofcom and the Association for Television On-Demand, the leading video-on-demand industry body to make sure that any moves we make are the right ones to ensure that children are adequately protected.
 If it turns out on reflection that it